 Vince Staples is intelligent, articulate, bold and opinionated.
 In other words, he's a quote machine.
 Over the past 12 months, Staples has admitted that he joined a gang "because I wanted to kill people," asserted that he's prepared to quit rap, and urged the world to view major labels as "unsung heroes" and not villains.
 And those are just three of a countless number of examples.

-In an outstanding new interview with Vulture, in which the 23-year-old emcee talked about his new EP, his former life as a Crip, and teetering on the thin line between happiness and insanity, this following excerpt caught my attention:
+In an outstanding new interview with Vulture, in which the 23-year-old emcee talked about his new EP, his former life as a Crip, and teetering on the thin line between happiness and insanity, among other topics, the following excerpt caught my attention:

 Just last week, we learned that Mac Miller's deal with Warner Bros. includes minimal oversight and no A&R control, an environment that allowed the Pittsburgh native to create a daring love album like The Divine Feminine.
 Similarly, Staples' Prima Donna EP is a concept album—a genius, original body of work that doesn't contain a single radio-ready single and isn't your "typical" major label release.